 The Imaging in Reproductive Medicine Special Interest Group is committed to the promotion and advancement of imaging techniques for diagnosis, as well as for therapeutic purposes, and to fostering research to achieve progress in their clinical application.

-The MSIG promotes the study of menopause and postmenopausal health.
-The MSIG also advocates research and education and provides a forum for the exchange of ideas.
+The MOISIG promotes the study of menopause and postmenopausal health.
+The MOISIG also advocates research and education and provides a forum for the exchange of ideas.

 The purpose of the Nutrition Special Interest Group is to "To advance the understanding of the role of nutrition in reproductive medicine through evidence-based research".